 I imagine you’ve stumbled upon this blog post because you, too, are interested in green beauty.
 Perhaps you’re new to green beauty or perhaps you’re a long-time consumer in this vertical!
-Deciding to venture into green beauty/green skincare is a personal decision, and I think education — as opposed to fear mongering — is the first step in this journey.
-As such, the purpose of this this post is twofold:
+Deciding to venture into green beauty/green skincare is a personal decision, and I think education—as opposed to fear-mongering—is the first step in this journey.
+As such, the purpose of this post is twofold:

 - To share my personal green beauty journey

 - To provide resources for those interested in learning more about green beauty

 My personal journey into green beauty started in 2002.
 At that time, I started changing what I was eating—making the switch to organic foods.
 As I was diving into the process of eating more cleanly, I thought to myself: If I was so concerned about what I was putting on my plate, shouldn’t I be just as conscious of what I was putting on my skin?

 As a self-professed skin care junkie who always loved a good DIY, I began questioning the efficacy and safety of the products I was purchasing.
 I grew up in an Indian household with a chemist mother who always reiterated that turmeric was enough of a beauty treatment.
 I (shamefully) ignored her sage advice and spent my hard-earned cash on the flashiest brands from La Mer to Chanel.

 One day, I had an allergic reaction to a luxury product, and I was appalled.
 Maybe I should have looked at the ingredient list?
 When I did, though, I realized I couldn’t pronounce half of the ingredients in the product.
 Did I really need to be putting that on my face?
 I started making greener purchases, mostly at local grocery stores and health and wellness boutiques.
 As the years passed, I began to see growth in the industry and options become more numerous.